StephenA0/General-Sudoku-Solver/README.md

 *There are many ways to "combine" these values into one representative number -- a crude approach would be simple summing.
 However, the set with the least number of elements is the most constraining, and should be weighted more heavily in the representation.
-For a 9 x 9 board, this program constructs a 3-digit number for each cell, where the first digit is the length of the smallest set, the second the length of the second smallest, and the last the length of the largest.
+For a 9 x 9 board, this program constructs a 3-digit number for each cell, where the first digit is the length of the smallest set, the second the length of the second smallest, and the third the length of the largest.
 For a general n^2 x n^2 board, the same is done -- an n-digit, base (n^2 + 1) number is constructed based upon the lengths of the sets.